Managing Blogs

 The Blog menu block (visible below) is available in the Stage 2/3 Exemplar course.
 It appears on the right side of the course.

 Students should use a blog menu block when responding to a blog writing task.
-Three of the links in the Blog menu block are contextualized to the courseware page displaying it.
+Three links in the Blog menu block are contextualized to the course page where the block appears.

 The above example is a screenshot of a blog menu associated with a blog writing task.

-(A) This link displays, on one page, all of the blog entries associated with this task.
-Only those blog entries that have been published to anyone on the site are displayed.
+(A) This link displays on one page all blog entries associated with this task.
+Only blog entries that have been published to anyone on the site are displayed.

 (B) This link can be used by a student to display their own entries associated with this Page/task.

-(C) This link associates a new blog entry to this Page/task.
+(C) This link associates a new blog entry with this Page/task.
 Links (A) and (B) will only display blog entries that were added using link (C).

 Once a blog entry is shared, teachers and students can leave a comment on that entry.